Law of Hungary: Courts and judiciary

 There is a Supreme Court, a Constitutional Court and a Central District Court of Pest.
 There was a Chief Justice of Hungary.

 Legal practitioners

 There is a Hungarian Bar Association (Hungarian: Magyar Ügyvédi Kamara).
 Legislation relating to legal practitioners includes Act XI of 1998.

 Criminal law

 The law of Hungary includes criminal law.
 Legislation on this subject has included Act IV of 1978 on criminal code.

 Legislation on criminal procedure has included Act III of 1951, Act I of 1973 on criminal procedure and Act XIX of 1998.

+The current Hungarian Criminal Code is the Act C of 2012 on Criminal Code, in force since 1st July 2013.

 Company law

 The law of Hungary includes company law.
 Legislation on accounting has included Act C of 2000.

 Energy

 The law of Hungary includes energy law.
 Legislation on electricity has included Act XLVIII of 1994.

 History

 The royal prerogatives of the King of Hungary included prefection.
 Tripartitum was a law book.